wrapperband/FeathercoinWalletGuide/README.md

 ### Feathercoin API

-The Feathercoin API is a set of function calls you can make to the Feathercoin server to return the status of various parameters, such as difficult, block height.
+The Feathercoin API (Application Program interface) is a set of function calls you can make to the Feathercoin server to return the status of various parameters, such as difficult, block height.

 https://www.feathercoin.com/feathercoin-api/

-###  pchMessageStart  How to use Feathercoin with other Cryptographic currencies
+###  pchMessageStart :  Using Feathercoin on a server with other Cryptographic currencies

 In most circumstance, alternative currencies coexist on a system by their name and the port they communicate on.
 When exchanges or pools deal with multiple currencies on a server they can use **pchMessageStart** to distinguish between them.